US Naval Academy Names First Black Female Brigade Commander In It’s 175-Year-History

 The U.S. Naval Academy has announced Sydney Barber as its first Black female brigade commander in the institution’s 175-year history.

-Barber of Lake Forest, Illinois who currently serves as the 1st regiment executive officer, will become the 16th woman to have the leadership role since 1976 when women were first allowed to attend the academy.
+Barber of Lake Forest, Illinois, currently serves as the first regiment executive officer and will become the 16th woman to hold the leadership role since 1976, when women were first allowed to attend the academy.

 She will assume the leadership position for the 2021 spring semester.

-The brigade commander is the highest leadership position, that of a midshipman captain, within the brigade, and is the only “six striper,” a reference to collar insignia worn on the midshipman uniform.
+The brigade commander holds the highest leadership position, that of a midshipman captain, within the brigade and is the only “six-striper,” a reference to the collar insignia worn on the midshipman’s uniform.

 The brigade commander is responsible for much of the day-to-day activities and professional training for the Naval Academy’s more than 4,400 midshipmen.